yevbar/lusid/README.md

 $ pip install lusid
 ```

-**Author note:** The below will not just change behavior to unlock iMessage  but also affect [a system-level functionality](https://support.apple.com/en-us/102149).
-Do not set this up if you're working on a computer that tends to install sketchy software from safe-for-work websites

-You'll need to allow your Terminal application (or whichever terminal emulator you're running) to have full disk access in order to view the `chat.db` file containing your iMessages as well as "Accessibility" permissions via the Security & Privacy settings on your Mac
+You'll need to allow your Terminal application (or whichever terminal emulator you're running) to have full disk access in order to view the `chat.db` file containing your iMessages as well as "Accessibility" permissions via the Security & Privacy settings on your Mac.

-Additionally, you'll need to disable certain permissions
+Additionally, you'll need to disable System Integrity Protection on your Mac by running this terminal command in recovery mode:

 ```bash
 $ csrutil disable
 ```

-If running `csrutil disable` doesn't work, try this [stackoverflow post](https://apple.stackexchange.com/questions/208478/how-do-i-disable-system-integrity-protection-sip-aka-rootless-on-macos-os-x)
+**Please note:** System Integrity Protection prevents malware from accessing and altering system-level files, and disabling leaves your computer vulnerable to malicious code.
+We reccomend going through the below article and ensuring you understand the risks before disabling.

+For additional information on how to disable System Integrity Protection, the risks associated, and how to re-enable it, refer to this [Apple Developer Article](https://developer.apple.com/documentation/security/disabling-and-enabling-system-integrity-protection).

-## Quickstart (sending messages)
+## Quickstart

+### Sending Messages

 If you're just interested in sending a message, import the `send_message` function and voila